s-b-repo/slowlorisv2/README.md

 ```

 ## How to install and run?

-You can clone the git repo or install using **pip**.
-Here's how you run it.

-* `sudo pip3 install slowloris`
-* `slowloris example.com`

-That's all it takes to install and run slowloris.py.

-If you want to clone using git instead of pip, here's how you do it.
+here's how you do it.

 * `git clone https://github.com/gkbrk/slowloris.git`
 * `cd slowloris`
-* `python3 slowloris.py example.com`
+* `python slowloris.py -ua --adaptive-sockets -s 4000 example.com`

 ### SOCKS5 proxy support